publicdocs/uscode/assets/md/titles/usc19/us/usc/t19/ch4/stIII/ptII/m__us_usc_t19_s1431.md

         The Secretary shall by regulation—

-            (A) specify the form for, and the information and data that must be contained in, the manifest required by subsection (a) of this section;
+            (A) specify the form for, and the information and data that must be contained in, the manifest required by subsection (a);

             (B) allow, at the option of the individual producing the manifest and subject to paragraph (2), letters and documents shipments to be accounted for by summary manifesting procedures;

-            (C) prescribe the manner of production for, and the delivery for electronic transmittal of, the manifest required by subsection (a) of this section; and
+            (C) prescribe the manner of production for, and the delivery for electronic transmittal of, the manifest required by subsection (a); and

-            (D) prescribe the manner for supplementing manifests with bill of lading data under subsection (b) of this section.
+            (D) prescribe the manner for supplementing manifests with bill of lading data under subsection (b).

         (2) __Letters and documents shipments__